US Federal Aid Information

 We will prompt you to complete your exit counselling just before your final loan disbursement is scheduled for payment.

 You'll need your PIN - the same one you used for your FAFSA and it will take you approximately 30 minutes.

 Before taking out any credit-based loan, you should read the terms and conditions carefully before committing.
-You cannot borrow more than the maximum Cost of Attendance (COA) which can be found on the Cost of Attendance section of our website.
+You do not need to borrow the maximum sum, but you cannot borrow more than the maximum .

 When you have submitted the on-line application and approval has been granted, you should email the US Loan Administrator (firstname.lastname@example.org) to advise that your application has been approved.
 Provided you have completed all admission requirements, we will certify your application for payment release.

 Private loan payments are normally paid in one single disbursement after you have completed all stages of the registration process.